ibm-cloud-docs/ContinuousDelivery/private_workers.md

 1. Confirm by clicking **Delete**.
 The {{site.data.keyword.deliverypipeline}} Private Worker tool integration is removed from the toolchain and is no longer available in the **Workers** tab in the delivery pipeline Stage Configuration page.

 If you delete the {{site.data.keyword.deliverypipeline}} Private Worker tool integration from a toolchain and the private worker is configured for a pipeline stage, it is still listed in the **Workers** tab of the Stage Configuration page.
 However, the private worker is disabled and labeled REMOVED.
 You must select a different private worker (if one exists) or use a public worker instead.
 {: tip}

+## Updating a {{site.data.keyword.deliverypipeline}} Private Worker
+{: #update_private_workers}

+Private workers can have one of the following statuses:

+ * **active**: The private worker is operating normally.
+ * **inactive**: The private worker is offline.
+Check your cluster.
+You might need to register the private worker again.
+ * **outdated**: The private worker is not the latest version.
+Although the private worker continues to operate normally, it is recommended that you update to the latest version.
+ * **unsupported**: The private worker version in use is no longer supported.
+The private worker cannot run and you need to update to the latest version.

+Complete the following steps to update a private worker to use the latest version:

+1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
+1. Click the card for the {{site.data.keyword.deliverypipeline}} Private Worker tool integration that you want to update.
+1. Click **Getting Started** and use the commands that are listed to complete the following actions:

+     * Unregister the private worker from the cluster.
+     * Uninstall the {{site.data.keyword.deliverypipeline}} support.
+     * Install the {{site.data.keyword.deliverypipeline}} Kubernetes Private Worker support.
+     * Register the private worker again in your cluster.

+Installing support for the private worker is a cluster action.
+You need to complete this action only once per update.
+{: tip}